Kapala: Charnel ground or sky burial

 The kapala is one of several charnel ground implements made from human bone found by tantrics at sky burial sites.

-The charnel ground, an ancient Tibetan burial custom, is distinctly different from the customs of graveyards and cremation, but all three of them have been a part of the home ground of tantric practitioners’ such as the yogis and yoginis, Shaiva Kapalikas and Aghoris, shamans and sadhus.
-The charnel ground, often referred to as "sky burial" by Western sources, is an area demarcated specifically in Tibet, defined by the Tibetan word Jhator (literal meaning is ’giving alms to the birds’), a way of exposing the corpse to nature, where human bodies are disposed as it were or in a chopped (chopped after the rituals) condition in the open ground as a ritual that has great religious meaning of the ascent of the mind to be reincarnated into another circle of life.
+The charnel ground, an ancient Tibetan burial custom, is distinctly different from the customs of graveyards and cremation, but all three of them have been a part of the home ground of tantric practitioners such as the yogis and yoginis, Shaiva Kapalikas and Aghoris, shamans and sadhus.
+The charnel ground, often referred to as "sky burial" by Western sources, is an area demarcated specifically in Tibet, defined by the Tibetan word jhator (literal meaning is ’giving alms to the birds’), a way of exposing the corpse to nature, where human bodies are disposed as they are or in a chopped (chopped after the rituals) condition in the open ground as a ritual that has great religious meaning of the ascent of the mind to be reincarnated into another circle of life.

-Such a practice results in finding human bones, half or whole skeletons, more or less putrefying corpses and disattached limbs lying scattered around.
+Such a practice results in finding human bones, half or whole skeletons, more or less putrefying corpses and detached limbs lying scattered around.
 Items made from human skulls or bones are found in the sky burial grounds by the Sadhus and Yogins of the tantric cult.
 The charnel grounds are also known by the epithets the "field of death" or the "valley of corpses".
 In Tibet, a class distinction in the burial practices is also noted.
-The dead High Lamas are buried in Stupas or cremated but the dead commoners are disposed of in the Charnel ground or in a Sky burial.
+The dead High Lamas are buried in stupas or cremated, but the dead commoners are disposed of in the charnel ground or in a sky burial.

-The products from the charnel ground are the charnel ground ornaments such as the i) Crown of five skulls, ii) Bone necklace, iii) Bone armlets, iv) Bone bracelets, v) Bone skirt and vi) Bone anklets which decorate many images of dakinis, yoginis, dharmapalas and a few other deities (as may be seen in some of the pictures and stone images depicted in the gallery here), and other products such as the Bone trumpet, the Skull cup and Skull drum used by the tantric practitioners.
-Kapala or the skull cup is thus a produce from the Charnel ground.
+The products from the charnel ground are the charnel ground ornaments such as the i) crown of five skulls, ii) bone necklace, iii) bone armlets, iv) bone bracelets, v) bone skirt and vi) bone anklets, which decorate many images of dakinis, yoginis, dharmapalas and a few other deities (as may be seen in some of the pictures and stone images depicted in the gallery), and other products such as the bone trumpet, the skull cup and skull drum used by the tantric practitioners.
+Kapala or the skull cup is thus produced from the charnel ground.